StemVibrations/STEM/docs/formulation.rst

 Rail joint model
 ----------------
-The rail join is modelled as a hinge along a beam element, with a rotational stiffness defined based on the properties of the rail and the joint.
+The rail joint is modelled as a hinge along a beam element, with a rotational stiffness defined based on the properties of the rail and the joint.
 The rail joint might have a local geometric irregularity, commonly referred to as a dipped joint, following the approach proposed by :cite:`Kabo_2006`.